yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 ## Why would developers stub a server?

 Engineers stub servers so that they can make fake requests to stubbed servers.
-The benefit of doing this is that the engineer doesn't need a real server and because they're not dependent on a real server, they can focus on testing whatever there code does that needs a server to test it.
+The benefit of doing this is that the engineer doesn't need a real server and because they're not dependent on a real server, they can focus on testing whatever their code does that needs a server to test it.

 ## A specific example